NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Hardware Platform

-Software Developers have to carefully analyse the code to be optimised and only select the sections that may benefit the hardware acceleration because the maximum speed is always dictated by the PCIe BUS speed.
-Another big challenge for Software Developers is the low debugging capabilities available while the code is being executed on the device.
+Software Developers have to carefully analyse the code to be optimised and only select the sections that may benefit from the hardware acceleration because the maximum speed is always dictated by the \gls*{pcie} bus speed.
+Another big challenge for Software Developers is the low debugging capabilities available while the code is being executed on the device.\\

-Although it is possible to use OpenCL to program FPGA and GPU devices, GPUs are specialised devices designed for video rendering and graphics processing.
-At the same time, FPGAs are customisable devices that can be freely reconfigurable.
-Therefore, FPGAs offer more flexibility than GPUs, which is desirable for accelerating SNNs because they can be modelled using the Network-on-Chip NoCs concept.
-Each individual spiking neuron in the node interconnects to one or more nodes of the same SNN.
-The flexibility offered by both FPGAs and OpenCL makes the selection of FPGAs over GPUs the obvious choice.
+Although it is possible to use \gls*{opencl} to program \gls*{fpga} and \gls*{gpu} devices, \glspl*{gpu} are specialised devices designed for video rendering and graphics processing.
+At the same time, \glspl*{fpga} are customisable devices that can be freely reconfigurable.
+Therefore, \glspl*{fpga} offer more flexibility than \glspl*{gpu}, which is desirable for accelerating \glspl*{snn} because they can be modelled using the \glspl*{noc} concept.
+Each individual spiking neuron can be considered a node that interconnects to one or more nodes (neurons) of the same \gls*{snn}.
+The flexibility offered by both \glspl*{fpga} and \gls*{opencl} makes the selection of \glspl*{fpga} over \glspl*{gpu} the obvious choice.

-Intel FPGA SDK for OpenCL (IOCL) provides a compiler and powerful tools to build and run OpenCL applications targeting Intel FPGA devices.
-The IOCL generates two main components: the host application and the FPGA programming bitstream(s).
-The IOCL offline compiler (AOC) first compiles the custom kernel(s) to an image file (*.aocx) that will be used to program the FPGA.
+The Intel \gls*{fpga} \gls*{sdk} for \gls*{opencl} (IOCL) provides a compiler and powerful tools to build and run \gls*{opencl} applications targeting Intel \gls*{fpga} devices.
+The IOCL generates two main components: the host application and the \gls*{fpga} programming bitstream(s).
+The IOCL offline compiler (AOC) first compiles the custom kernel(s) to an image file (*.aocx) that will be used to program the \gls*{fpga}.
 In contrast, the host-side C/C++ compiler compiles the host application and then links it to the IOCL runtime libraries.
+Fixed-point data representations, which only retain the necessary data resolution for calculations and can result in hardware savings, are a popular choice among hardware developers.
+However, the IOCL standard lacks support for fixed-point representation and floating operations must be carried out using IEEE754 single-precision floating-point \cite{Intel2017}.

-The IOCL compiles one or more OpenCL kernels and creates a hardware configuration file.
+The IOCL compiles one or more \gls*{opencl} kernels and creates a hardware configuration file.
 A successful compilation results in a \textbf{*.aocr}, \textbf{*.aoco}, \textbf{*.aocx} and reports/report.html files.
 The report.html contains the estimated resource usage and a preliminary assessment of area usage.
-The intermediary \textbf{*.aoco} and \textbf{*.aocr} are only used in the generation of the \textbf{*.aocx} which is then used to program the FPGA.
+The intermediary \textbf{*.aoco} and \textbf{*.aocr} are only used in the generation of the \textbf{*.aocx} which is then used to program the \gls*{fpga}.\\